-e) Consolidation of Systems (Maximum Possible Points - 4)
+f) Consolidation of Systems (Maximum Possible Points - 4)

-If the proposed project includes the consolidation of two (or more) existing water or sewer systems into one larger system, four points will be assigned to the applicant.
-To be considered a consolidation, one or more of the water or sewer systems must be dissolved and be fully 18 absorbed into the larger system.
+If the proposed project includes the consolidation of two existing water or sewer systems into one larger system, four points will be assigned to the applicant.
+To be considered a consolidation, one or more of the water or sewer systems must be dissolved and be fully absorbed into the larger system.
 The larger system must own, operate and maintain all other systems in the consolidation grant.